 Ashwagandha also has an extensively documented power to lower lipid peroxides, AKA fat soluble free radicals, the most vicious type for your acne.

-ONE – scientists fed Mickey Mouse and his pals ashwagandha, which strongly reduced their lipid peroxide levels, which were previously elevated due to a lack of sleep (study).
+ONE – scientists fed mice ashwagandha, which strongly reduced their lipid peroxide levels, which were previously elevated due to a lack of sleep (study).
 Glutathione levels also rose nicely.
 The herb was excellent for the mice’s sleep deprivation as well, another traditional usage in Ayurvedic medicine.

 The 7 greatest topical treatments for naturally clear skin

-TWO – this 2013 study, meanwhile, honed in on the compounds responsible – glycowithanolides, the herb’s main variety of withanolide.
+TWO – this 2013 study, meanwhile, identified the compounds responsible – glycowithanolides, the herb’s main variety of withanolide.
 It’s been claimed that glycowithanolides are behind the herb’s aphrodisiac, rejuvenating, and life-prolonging qualities.

 This 2001 study was similarly excellent; rats were forcibly stressed once daily for 21 days, which strongly elevated the lipid peroxides in their bloodstream (an interesting link of stress to acne there).
 By feeding the rats glycowithanolides beforehand, this increase was prevented, and glutathione levels also rose.